fairwaves/um-docs/markdown/UmSITE quick start manual.markdown

 ##### Antenna
-Faiwaves doesn’t provide an antenna.
+Faiwaves doesn’t provide GSM antennas.
 You can use any other antenna suitable for 850/900/1800/1900 GSM frequency band with N-male connectors.

 #### 1.2 Software specification